Scaling Vision-based End-to-End Driving with Multi-View Attention Learning: EXPERIMENTS

-CIL++ uses self-attention layers to fuse multi-view information.
-To understand the effect of the self-attention mechanism, we remove the transformer block and simply use the ResNet34 which retains the average pooling and an FC layer for embedding each image view.
+\paragraph{Multi-view Fusion} CIL++ uses attention layers to fuse multi-view information.
+To understand their contribution, we remove the transformer block and simply use the ResNet34 which retains the average pooling and an FC layer for embedding each image view.
 The embedding outputs are then stacked and fed to the FC join layers for fusion.
 We term this approach as view stacking (VS) in Table \ref{tab:ablation_study_sa}.
 The speed and command features are added to the joint embedding before feeding into the action prediction MLP.
-We could see that without the self-attention layers, the SR drops from 88\% to 70\%.
+We see that without the self-attention layers, the SR drops from 88\% to 70\%.
 We think this is because the average pooling layer causes a loss of spatial information, while this information is very important for actual driving.
 The agent should take different actions according to the location of dynamic obstacles.
 We also use a transformer block to process the output of the ResNet average pooling layer (GAP), instead of using the flattened feature map from the last convolutional layer of ResNet34.
-The results drop significantly, {\eg}, the SR goes from 88\% to 64\%.
+The results drop significantly, {\eg}, and the SR goes from 88\% to 64\%.